VishalPrasanna11/ai201-project1-unofficial-guide-starter/README.md

 ---

-## Embedding Model
+## Embedding & Retrieval

-**Model used:** `all-MiniLM-L6-v2` via `sentence-transformers`.
+**Embedding model:** `all-MiniLM-L6-v2` via `sentence-transformers`.
 It is lightweight, runs locally with no API cost, and handles short factual/policy text well — which matches most housing chunks.
 Each chunk is embedded once at ingest time and stored in a persistent ChromaDB collection (`housing_chunks`).

+**Retrieval settings:** top-k = **5** chunks per query; cosine distance filter drops chunks with distance ≥ **0.65** before the LLM call.
+If no chunks pass the filter, the system returns the decline message without calling Groq.

 **Production tradeoff reflection:** If cost and latency were not constraints, I would weigh: